gozfree/aquila/README.md

 Meaning fast, robust, intelligent, and good eyesight.

 ## License
-Aquila codebase is mainly LGPL-licensed with optional components licensed under GPL.
 Please refer to the LICENSE file for detailed information.

 ## Framework